-Protocol Chair: Study Product: Richard Beigi, MD, MSc Tenofovir 1% Gel Date of First Enrollment: 18 August 2008 Closed to Accrual: 22 December 2009 Total Enrolled/Expected: 16 Evaluable (21 Overall)/16 Evaluable Current Status: Primary Analysis Complete; Published
+Richard Beigi, MD, MSc

+Tenofovir 1% Gel

+18 August 2008

+22 December 2009

+Total Enrolled/Expected: 16 Evaluable (21 Overall)/16 Evaluable Current Status: Primary Analysis Complete; Published

+Primary Objective:
-• Assess term pregnancy maternal single-dose pharmacokinetics of tenofovir 1% vaginal gel

-Summary: MTN-002 was a Phase 1, single-site, open-label study of pharmacokinetic parameters and placental transfer of single-dose of tenofovir 1% gel when administered vaginally to 16 pregnant women at term who were scheduled for elective cesarean delivery.
+Assess term pregnancy maternal single-dose pharmacokinetics of tenofovir 1% vaginal gel Summary: MTN-002 was a Phase 1, single-site, open-label study of pharmacokinetic parameters and placental transfer of single-dose of tenofovir 1% gel when administered vaginally to 16 pregnant women at term who were scheduled for elective cesarean delivery.
 Secondary objectives included the characterization of the systemic safety profile of single-dose tenofovir 1% gel in these women; a comparison of 3rd trimester absorption of tenofovir 1% gel to absorption in non-pregnant recent historic controls; and the assessment of amniotic fluid, cord blood, endometrial tissue and placental tissue levels following the observed administration of single-dose tenofovir 1% gel.
-This protocol was the first study of a candidate microbicide gel in pregnant women and represented an innovative approach to moving products into safety testing in pregnant women, a key recommendation of a 2008 Institute of Medicine report.
+This protocol was the first study of a candidate microbicide gel in pregnant women and represented an innovative approach to moving products into safety testing in pregnant women, a key recommendation of a 2008 Institute of Medicine (IOM) report.
 This study served as the platform for planning and conducting additional studies of microbicide safety in pregnancy.
 Along with data derived from MTN-016 (HIV Prevention Agent Pregnancy Exposure Registry), it provides critical new information on the safety of vaginally applied products in pregnant women.
-MTN-002 results were first presented in 2010 during at the Microbicides 2010 Conference and at the Infectious Diseases Society for Obstetrics and Gynecology (IDSOG) Annual Meeting in 2010.
+MTN-002 results were first presented in 2010 during at the Microbicides 2010 Conference and at the 2010 Infectious Diseases Society for Obstetrics and Gynecology (IDSOG) Annual Meeting.
 Results: No significant safety concerns were identified.
 Tenofovir was generally detectable at low levels in maternal and cord blood.
-In maternal plasma the median $C{max}$ after this single dose application of gel was approximately 100-fold lower than the $C{max}$ noted after a maternal dose of 600 mg oral TFV used for the prevention of mother to child transmission.

-Clinical Research Site: USA University of Pittsburgh CRS
+In maternal plasma the median C{max} after this single dose application of gel was approximately 100-fold lower than the C{max} noted after a maternal dose of 600 mg oral TFV used for the prevention of mother to child transmission.
+Clinical Research Site: USA University of Pittsburgh CRS Citation: